-At Burke, recreation therapy interventions for physician-referred patients include individualized therapy sessions, as well as treatment in small group settings, sometimes in conjunction with physical and occupational therapists or speech-language pathologists.
-All of Burke’s therapeutic recreation staff members are credentialed certified therapeutic recreation specialists.
-In addition, one is a complementary therapist and another is a registered yoga instructor.
+At Burke, recreation therapy interventions for physician-referred patients include individualized therapy sessions, as well as treatment in small group settings, sometimes in conjunction with physical, occupatinal or speech therapists.
+All of Burke’s therapeutic recreation staff members are certified therapeutic recreation specialists.

 In relaxation therapy sessions, patients learn stress management techniques that help prevent or alleviate emotional symptoms which may occur with illness or injury.
 Techniques include guided imagery, progressive relaxation, breathing techniques, and various types of meditation.
 Practicing these relaxation techniques may result in a strengthened immune system, improved physical performance, reduced pain, improved sleep, and improved quality of life.